 — Disappearance —

 On August 30 2013, 19-year-old Bryce Laspisa left college and drove home to visit his parents.
 During his journey, he told them he was going to pull over and sleep in his car.
 In the hours that would follow, his car would be found a few hours later smashed and lying on its side with no Bryce in sight.

 Days before his disappearance, mum, Karen received a phone call from Bryce’s roommate to say he hadn’t been himself.
 He and Bryce had been staying up all night to play video games and had taken ADHD tablets called Vyvanse – known to trigger the ‘Flight or Fight’ response and cause psychotic side-effects.
 He broke up with his girlfriend, Kim and began drinking excessively.
 Karen then received a call from Kim also saying he wasn’t himself to which his mum said she would visit him.
 Bryce insisted he was okay and that she didn’t have to visit, although strangely said: “I have a lot to talk to you about”.
 To this day, they don’t know what he wanted to tell them.

 At 1am on August 30, his mum missed a phone call from Bryce and assumed it was him saying he arrived to his apartment, but the next morning his parents received a voicemail from their auto-insurance company to say someone had summoned roadside assistance.
 They called his roommate and discovered Bryce hadn’t come home the night before.
-They eventually tracked him down two hours away from his parents home in Buttonwillow, California at a truck stop.
+They eventually tracked him down two hours away from his parents home in Buttonwillow, California, at a truck stop.
 When they called roadside assistance, they said they had given him three gallons of gas two hours earlier and he seemed fine.
-Given the circumstances, Kristian (who provided him with the gas) went where he last saw him and shockingly he was still there.
+Given the circumstances, Kristian (who provided him with the gas) drove to where he last saw him and shockingly he was still there.